-- 6 Secure the device with retaining bolts for the installation. - 7 Check the device for any signs of damage. - ⇔ Chapter 6.3.2, "Checking the device after storage" on page 80 - 8 Clean the sealing surface of the flange from contamination with a gentle cleaning agent.
+- 6 Secure the device with retaining bolts for the installation. - □ Chapter 6.2, "Ensure for a safe position of the device" on page 80 - 7 Check the device for any signs of damage. - □ Chapter 6.3.2, "Checking the device after storage" on page 87 - 8 Clean the sealing surface of the flange from contamination with a gentle cleaning agent.